History of the Jews in New York City: Historical population

+While the majority of Jews in New York City are non-Hispanic whites, some Jewish New Yorkers identify as Asian, Black, Latino, or multiracial.
+According to the same 2011 UJA-Federation of New York study, 12% of Jewish households in the city were non-white or biracial.
 Many Central Asian Jews, predominantly Bukharian Jews from Uzbekistan, have settled in the Queens neighborhoods of Rego Park, Forest Hills, Kew Gardens, and Briarwood.
 As of 2001, an estimated 50,000 Bukharian Jews resided in Queens.
 Queens is also home to a large Georgian-American community of about 5,000, around 3,000 of whom are Georgian Jews.
 Queens has the third largest population of Georgian Jews in the world after Israel and Georgia.
 Forest Hills is home to the Congregation of Georgian Jews, the only Georgian-Jewish synagogue in the United States.
+There has also been a sizeable community of Mountain Jews from Azerbaijan and the South Caucasus in Brooklyn.